 Abstract: A critical overview of the proposed Common European Sales Law (CESL) together with a historical comparison with the harmonisation/unification of sale of goods law in the United Kingdom by the Sale of Goods Act 1893.

 Hector MacQueen, 'The War of the Booksellers Hinton v Donaldson' in John P. Grant, Elaine E. Sutherland (ed.)
 Pronounced for Doom (Avizandum 2013) 178-94

 Abstract: An account of the background, the parties, the lawyers and the judges in the great 1773 case on literary property which decided that in Scotland (unlike England) the law was based only on statute.
 The House of Lords in England followed suit the next year, giving copyright law a legal character which it has retained down to the present day.

-Hector MacQueen 'A post-positivist outlook from the thistle' in Neil Walker MacCormick's Scotland (Edinburgh University Press, 2012) pp 3-24
+Hector MacQueen, 'A Post-Positivist Outlook from the Thistle ' in Neil Walker (ed.)
+MacCormick's Scotland (Edinburgh University Press 2012) 3-24

 Abstract: The paper argues that Scottish-ness emerges constantly in Neil MacCormick's writings in the same way as it did in his conversation and teaching, naturally and appropriately to the point under discussion, and as un-self-consciously as is ever possible in the act of serious writing.
 Sometimes the point of departure is Scotland in some aspect or other (usually political), and quite frequently what MacCormick wanted to say was about and for Scotland; but it was all part of a wider picture in the end, at least European in its overall scope and ambition.
 Scottish-ness is thus part of the texture, the woof and warp, of MacCormick’s work: not to be over-emphasised, but, equally, not to be overlooked or under-played.